 BApp details: Java Deserialization Scanner

-This extension adds to the Scanner the ability to find the Java deserialization vulnerabilities.
-It adds active and passive checks.
+This extension gives Burp Suite the ability to find Java deserialization vulnerabilities.

-- Apache Commons Collections 3 (up to 3.2.1), with two different chains
+- Apache Commons Collections 3 (up to 3.2.1), with four different chains

 - Apache Commons Collections 4 (up to 4.4.0), with two different chains